mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-gaussian.md

 {:refdef: style="text-align: center;"}
 <img src="/_pages/tutorials/statistical-tests/t-test-paired.png" alt="Image text" width="733" height="450" align="middle"/>
 {: refdef}
 As the test already told us, it seems men and women equally report their weight quite accurately.
 As you can see there is one female outlier there: she's 166 kilo's which she reports as 56...
-She might have body image issues, or a 1 fell off when recording the data...
+She might have body image issues or a 1 fell off when recording the data...

 ## Association between 2 variables